-Compared with arrays, NGS studies have additional challenges, particularly with large data and compute requirements to handle the raw output data.
-Compared the the established methods to analyse microarray data, handling NGS data can be more technically difficult.
-While methods developed for analysing microarray data can be repurposed for sequence analysis in many cases, more bioinformatics expertise is required particularly to handle the raw read data and changing approaches for various changes in sequencing technologies.
-One of the main computational challenges is the assembly reads or mapping to a reference genome due to the inherently small reads of most NGS technologies compared to the Sanger methodology.
-Furthermore, there are fewer software releases and best practices established specifically RNA-Seq data, thus many analyses are still conducted with customised analysis approaches and command-line tools.
-Compared to existing graphical tools or pipelines for microarray analysis, this is a more active technology for bioinformatics research with many applications of genomics data have yet to be explored.
+Compared with arrays, NGS studies have additional challenges, particularly regarding large data and computational requirements to handle the raw output data.
+Compared with the established methods to analyse microarray data, handling NGS data can be more technically difficult.
+While methods developed for analysing microarray data can be repurposed for sequence analysis in many cases, more bioinformatics expertise is required particularly to handle the raw read data and changing approaches for various modifications in sequencing technologies.
+One of the main computational challenges is the assembly of reads or mapping to a reference genome due to the inherently small reads of most NGS technologies compared to the Sanger methodology.
+Furthermore, there are fewer software releases and best practices established specifically for RNA-Seq data, thus many analyses are still conducted with customised analysis approaches and command-line tools.
+Compared to existing graphical tools or pipelines for microarray analysis, this is a more active technology for bioinformatics research where many applications of genomics data have yet to be explored.

 However, the methodology itself has challenges with the sample preparation, requiring a relatively high quantity of input material and “contamination” with over abundant ribosomal rRNA taking up the majority of the sequencing if not purified correctly.
-This abundance of rRNA is a particularly important issue in microarray and RNA experiments in Eukaryotes where it is commonplace target the mRNA by binding to the poly-A tail (RNA-Seq) or 5’ cap (CAGE-Seq).
+This abundance of rRNA is a particularly important issue in microarray and RNA experiments in Eukaryotes where it is commonplace to target the mRNA by binding to the poly-A tail (RNA-Seq) or 5’ cap (CAGE-Seq).
 However, this has the potential to exclude microRNAs (miRNA) and long non-coding RNAs (lncRNA) of interest unless the sample is prepared specifically to study these.
 Similarly capturing a subsection of the genome for exome analysis or reduced representation bisulfite sequencing (RRBS), focuses on sequencing DNA sequences and methylation levels of CpG sites near known genes to reduce cost, noise, and incidental findings.

-In many cases, the benefits of NGS technologies over microarrays still outwiegh the additional cost.
+In many cases, the benefits of NGS technologies over microarrays still outweigh the additional cost.
 NGS technologies have the advantage of greater potential accuracy and sensitivity than microarrays, depending on the sequencing depth or “coverage”, theoretically sensitive down to the exact number of molecules for each transcript.
 NGS experiments are regarded as “reproducible” with no need for technicals replicates, although these are still performed for a subset of samples in many projects for quality assurance purposes.
 NGS has a wider dynamic range than microarrays and is able to detect SNPS, InDels, and splice variants in addition to quantifying DNA copy number or transcript abundance.
 NGS scales to all genes and beyond for these molecular applications without having to design new probes as required for a microarray.
-Thus NGS technologies are not limited to genes already characterised sequence or functions, do not need to be updated with new probes for each genome annotation release, and do not require a reference genome at all for new species.
+Thus NGS technologies are not limited to genes already characterised for sequence or functions, do not need to be updated with new probes for each genome annotation release, and do not require a reference genome at all for new species.
 A “transcriptome” can be assembled de novo for an expression study in any organism by sequencing the mRNA extracted from a cell.